DonnyMatchen/DendroCrypto/README.md

 # DESCRIPTION
 This is a small utility application that handles things directly and indirectly related to encryption.

+# LINUX USERS
+Please note that the linux version comes with a file called `run`.
+This is a bash script that runs the application in the correct working directory.

 # FUTURE PLANS
-* implementation of elliptic curve cryptography and key generation
-* hash truncation
 * file reading and writing
-* DendroFinance format handling
+* Xarc format handling

-# ABBREVIATIONS
-* PIVI - password and indexed IV
-* PSIV - password and specified IV
-* KSIV - specified key and specified IV

 # BEST PRACTICES
 For secret key cryptography, the recommended method is AES/CBC/PKCSSPadding which requires an initialization vector (IV).
 Base64 encoding is more compact than with Hexadecimal.
 All modes are provided for completeness and for decrypting material from other sources.